Time Tracking Software for Employees: What to Look For in 2026

 The Monitoring Paradox — A Critical Warning

-Harvard Business Review research found that employee monitoring tools focused on tracking performance and deterring rule-breaking can paradoxically make employees more likely to break rules.
-Position tracking as a tool for fairness and accurate billing not performance surveillance to avoid this counterproductive dynamic.
+Harvard Business Review research found that employee monitoring tools focused on tracking performance, reporting tool and deterring rule-breaking can paradoxically make employees more likely to break rules.
+Position tracking as a time tracking app tool for fairness and accurate billing not performance surveillance to avoid this counterproductive dynamic.

 Common Implementation Challenges and How to Overcome Them